 - Current state: AGL determines its risk profile at the time of the ORSA.
 The assessment of current solvency needs determines whether the Company is adequately capitalised based on the identification and assessment of all material risks it is currently exposed to.
-This assessment takes risk capital, available capital and stress scenario impacts to the solvency position, as well as the effectiveness of the internal control system into consideration. - Future state: AGL determines its future solvency needs based on stress and scenario testing.
+This assessment takes into consideration the risk capital, available capital and stress scenario impacts to the solvency position, as well as the effectiveness of the internal control system. - Future state: AGL determines its future solvency needs based on stress and scenario testing.
 As part of the ORSA, AGL's solvency position and liquidity needs are assessed under both the central scenario, which aligns with the Company's business planning forecasts and under a range of forward-looking stress tests or stressed scenarios.
-Projections are consistent with AGL's regular planning horizon. - Reporting: The Board assesses the results of the ORSA process, whether actions should be taken and adjudicates on the sufficiency of the Company's available capital.
-The results of the ORSA process are formally approved by the Board and published in the ORSA report provided to the CBI.
+Projections are consistent with AGL's regular planning horizon. - Reporting: The Board assesses the results of the ORSA process, determines whether actions should be taken and adjudicates on the sufficiency of the Company's available capital.
+The results of the ORSA process are formally approved by the Board, published in the ORSA Report along with the Board's assessments and provided to the CBI.